Mo-Khalifa96/Forex-Trading-Bot/README.md

 # Forex Trading Bot

 ## About The Program
-**This program is forex trading bot that works on the popular trading platform, MetaTrader 5.
+**This program is a forex trading bot that works on the popular trading platform, MetaTrader 5.
 It was created using Python to connect to the MetaTrader5 terminal and run on a personal PC.
 It presents one of my first attempts at using Python for algorithmic trading and trading bot design and implementation.
 It is meant to showcase a sample of my work in algorithmic trading and trading bot development, but I wouldn't advise using it for personal trading.**